MEDSL/2022-elections-official/README.md

 *Source:* State government, https://sos.idaho.gov/elections-division/election-results/

 *Notes:*
 * The data were released by the state in spreadsheets with baroque semi-structured designs, so we wrote a custom script to parse those spreadsheets.
-While we are not aware of any outstanding errors produced by this process, users should be aware that the re-structuring process was substantially involved for this state, and that some information about office descriptions may have been implicitly encoded visually rather than being written out explicitly and consequently would not have been capturable by an automated parser.
+While we are not aware of any outstanding errors produced by this process, users should be aware that the re-structuring process was substantially involved for this state, and that some information about office descriptions may have been implicitly encoded visually rather than being written out explicitly, and consequently would not have been capturable by an automated parser.

 * Rows labeled 'PERCENT' are nearly always -- but not quite always -- between 0 and 1.
 This suggests that they are usually proportions, not percentages.
 We have not altered the values or the labels.